ACM40960/project-electragn/README.md

 **Installation:**

 Clone the repository and navigate to the project directory.
-You can install the required packages using pip.
+You can install the required packages using pip:

 ```bash
  pip install matplotlib pandas numpy